Country or Region | |

 |

 ![]() Prohibition of sex-selective abortionNot specifiedWhen there is no explicit reference to an issue covered in the questionnaire in the relevant document(s), this is noted and no interpretation was made.
-WHO GuidanceThe following descriptions and recommendations were extracted from WHO guidance on safe abortion.
+WHO GuidanceThe following descriptions were extracted from WHO Abortion Care Guideline.
+Where there is a specific Recommendation, this is stated.
+Otherwise, these are excerpts.
 In situations where abortion is restricted for sex selection purposes, terminating a pregnancy for this reason is likely to involve an unsafe procedure carrying high risks.
 Any policies or guidelines on the use of technology in obstetric and fetal medicine should take into account the need to ensure women’s access to safe abortion and other services - efforts to manage or limit sex selection should also not hamper or limit access to safe abortion services.
-Preventing gender-biased sex selection: an interagency statement, p 10 - Recommendation.
+Preventing gender-biased sex selection: an interagency statement.

 |